About the Service:

-People who have a Body Mass Index (BMI) of more than 40kg/m2 or a BMI between 35 and 40 who have and obesity-related condition that would be improved by weight loss e.g. Diabetes and hypertension.
+People who have a Body Mass Index (BMI) of more than 40kg/m2 or a BMI between 35 and 40 who have an obesity-related condition that would be improved by weight loss e.g. Diabetes and hypertension.

 Can I self-refer?

 Unfortunately we are unable to accept self-referrals.
-We would require a referral letter from your GP.
+We require a referral letter from your GP.
 We cannot accept referrals from other hospital speciality consultants.

-Your first appointment will be with one of our dietitians, and will take approximately 45 minutes.
-The aim of the first appointment is help us understand your weight history over time, and lifestyle factors and events that may have led to weight changes.
+Your first appointment will be with one of our dietitians, and will take approximately 50 minutes.
+The aim of the first appointment is to help us understand your weight history, lifestyle factors and events that may have led to weight changes.
 We would then invite you to further individual appointments to focus on your weight, or invite you to our group programme.

 Will you give me a diet plan to follow to help me lose weight?

 We often find that people who access our service have tried many diets in the past which have not worked for them, and so the aim of our service will be to help you understand what you need to do to manage your weight in the longer term.
-We will also explore any current habits and factors that are currently impacting on your weight.
+We will also explore any current habits and factors that are impacting on your weight.

 If I see the psychologist for an assessment, will I be offered one to one therapy?

-Unfortunately, our psychologist is unable to see anyone for individual therapy following an assessment, however she is offering group sessions in the Tier 3 weight management service.
-She also runs a post bariatric surgery support group.
+Unfortunately, our psychologist is unable to see anyone for individual therapy following an assessment.

 Do I have to be interested in surgery to access the service?

-No, many people attend the Tier 3 weight management service for dietetic support with weight management, and some people change their minds about surgery whilst in the service.
+No, many people attend the Tier 3 weight management service for dietetic support with weight management.

-Generally there will be 12 months between your 1st appointment in the service, and the date of your surgery, however this timeline can vary.
-If you have lost 5% of your body weight by 6 months in the Tier 3 service, then you will be assessed by the surgery team.
+Generally there will be at least 12 months between your 1st appointment in the service, and the date of your surgery, however this timeline can vary.
+If you have lost 5% of your body weight by 6 months in the Tier 3 service before being assessed by the surgical team.

 How much weight on average do people lose after surgery?